 Food additives to enhance flavor have been in common use by cultures around the globe for centuries.
 In modern times, they are used for everything from enhancing protein content, to thickening, sweetening and/or preserving all manner of foods and beverages.
 More recently, government regulations that require these substances to be stated on an ingredient list, have added their own “x” factor to many foods and other products we otherwise might not have thought twice about using.

-Food Flavoring Ingredients
+Food Enhancers and Flavoring Ingredients

 Ingredients that add flavor or intensify a food’s natural flavors are very common and most are generally recognized as safe for most people to consume.
 Some of the most common examples include Monosodium Glutamate (MSG), autolyzed yeast extracts and maltodextrin.
 For people with allergies to yeast, those who have trouble metabolizing MSG, or those who must monitor their blood sugar level, scrutinizing food, beverage and even cosmetic labels takes on extra importance.